cogsandsquigs/website/src/content/blog/advent-of-code-2022-day-7.md

 description: It's my birthday, so I deserve a puzzle, as a treat :)
 series: advent of code 2022
 tags:
   - status update
   - rust
   - advent of code
 title: Advent of code 2022 - Day 7
+draft: false
 ---

 Heyo!

 Sorry for being extra sporadic with my advent of code posts.
 Between home and school life, as well as a general lack of motivation and dealing with shit, I haven't had much time.
 However, I thought you guys (the .04 people reading this) deserved an update.